Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 1. Waterproof Keyboard<br/>
   Eat your heart out Apple
 2. [MIL-STD 810G](http://everyspec.com/MIL-STD/MIL-STD-0800-0899/MIL-STD-810G_12306/) stress testing<br/>
    In short, Lenovo tests ThinkPad durability with military-grade specifications.
 Other folks do this to, but often to [less than appealing](https://www.dell.com/en-us/work/shop/dell-laptops-and-notebooks/sf/rugged-laptops) results.

 This isn't false advertising.
 Here's an example:

 ![ThinkPads on the actual Internation Space Station](https://blogs.esa.int/tim-peake/files/2016/03/25868466171_bd3bdd3d6b_o.jpg)

-This is the Internation Space Station.
+Welcome to the Internation Space Station.
 Every laptop in this picture is a ThinkPad.

 ### Reason 3: It's a 2-in-1